LEEYJ1021/platform-representational-survival/README.md

 source("analysis_main.R")
 ```

-Console output reports, in order: sample sizes for the H1 and H2 estimation samples, the M1 R² and H1a/H1b coefficients, the Model B odds ratios for positive and negative 4Q momentum, the Wald asymmetry test result, the tourist-core/non-tourist subgroup coefficients, and a manifest of every PNG written to `figures/`.
+Console output reports, in order: sample sizes for the H1 and H2 estimation samples, the M1 R² and H1a/H1b coefficients, the Model B odds ratios for positive and negative 4Q momentum, the Wald asymmetry test result, the high-heterogeneity/stable-market subgroup coefficients, and a manifest of every PNG written to `figures/`.

 ### Key design choices

 - **Manual cluster-robust SE**: standard errors for the H2 discrete-time logit Model B are clustered at `listing_id` via a hand-written sandwich-estimator function (`cluster_vcov()`), rather than an external package, reproducing the listing-clustered SE reported in Table 5 of the paper.
 - **Standardized momentum**: `positive_momentum_4q` and `negative_momentum_4q` are z-scored within the estimation sample before entering Model B, per Section 3.3.2 of the paper, so that the Wald test compares directly comparable magnitudes.
 - **Exact sample reconstruction**: the H2 panel is rebuilt using the same sequential filters as the paper — drop first-quarter spells (`new_spell == 0`) → drop rows with missing 4Q momentum → drop the terminal quarter → drop zero-event quarters → drop rows with missing lagged controls.
 - **90%/95% dual-CI forest plot**: Figure 1 displays both confidence levels and codes significance at the 90% threshold, matching the paper's convention of reporting marginal significance (e.g., β = −0.928†, *p* = 0.088) for the H1a fit effect.
+Note that fit_init is operationalized as cosine distance, so a negative β indicates that higher representational fit (smaller distance) is associated with shorter survival.

 ---